 My name is Britt Watwood and I retired January 2016 from Northeastern University’s Center for Advancing Teaching and Learning Through Research, or CATLR.
 I joined CATLR in Fall 2014, having spent the previous 8 years as a member of the VCU Center for Teaching Excellence.
 For the past decade, I worked with faculty interested in digitally enhancing their teaching.
-I am passionate about online instruction and bring to my teaching and consulting twenty-two years of online teaching experience.
+I am passionate about online instruction and bring to my teaching and consulting twenty-three years of online teaching experience.
 My current research interests lie in the areas of online teaching practice and best uses of technology for teaching.
 I use my courses as a test bed for online instructional practices.
 At the graduate level, I have taught courses in organizational behavior, quality management, community college leadership, and educational technology.
 At the undergraduate level, I taught numerous business management courses.

 My education doctorate is from University of Nebraska, while my education masters degree is from Old Dominion University.
 My bachelor degree is from the U.S. Naval Academy, and I retired from the Navy as a Commander after 22 years of service.

 DISCLAIMER: I am a product of my personal learning network and my thoughts are impacted by the many people locally and virtually with whom I have contact.
 However, the views expressed here in this blog are my own and do not necessarily represent the views of the institutions in which I teach.

 Having “disclaimed,” let me add that blogging is more a conversation than mere reflection, and I enjoy receiving and replying to comments to this blog.
 As one of my mentors, Michele Martin noted, blogs work best when commenting occurs.
 As she also noted, we assume that we’re all grown-ups here, so any comments people leave should be reasonably civil and productive.
 I reserve the right to moderate or remove comments if there’s a problem, although I’m pleased to say that there’s never been an issue so far!